spaenles/spaenles/Microelectronics_Fabrication.md

 # Results/Analysis

-As we processed the wafers through each step, we performed calculations related to process parameters, such as expected gate oxide thickness based on oxidation time, junction depth from drive-in diffusion, and gate dimensions determined by lithography masks.
-Using these parameters, I was able to calculate the ecpected electrical characteristics of the MOSFET and generated theoretical I-V curves.
+As we processed the wafers through each step, we performed calculations related to process parameters, such as expected gate oxide thickness based on oxidation time and temperature, junction depth from drive-in diffusion time and temperature, and gate dimensions determined by the lithography masks.
+Using these parameters, I was able to calculate the expected electrical characteristics of the MOSFET and generated theoretical I-V curves.

 Once the devices were fabricated, we measured their electrical characteristics and compared them with theoretical predictions.
 The observed discrepancies can be attributed to variations in high-temperature processes, affecting junction depth and gate oxide thickness, as well as batch processing inconsistencies in etching, leading to slight dimensional deviations.
 These factors resulted in measurable differences between the real and theoretical device performance.